AlphaWallet/alpha-wallet-ios/README.md

 After the Gemfile is updated, run `make install_gems` to update the gems in the vendor/bundle directory.

-After the Podfile is updated, run `make install_pods` or `make update_pods` to update the pods in the Pods directory.
+After the Podfile is updated, run `make install_pods` to update the pods in the Pods directory.

+### M1 Macs

+Currently, the project cannot run under simulators on M1 Macs.
+You can however run the code on your device.

 ### Add your token to AlphaWallet